UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Active duty military and veterans can lower moving costs by proactively requesting utility deposit waivers and asserting their SCRA rights.

-Security deposits for new utility accounts often range from around $100 to well over $400, depending on your credit history and the local provider’s specific policies.
-Fortunately, veteran utility assistance programs and active duty waivers are widely available — you just have to know your rights and how to ask for them.
+Security deposits for establishing new utility accounts often range from around $100 to well over $400 per service, heavily depending on your personal credit history and the local provider’s specific corporate policies.
+When you multiply that across water, gas, electricity, and internet, you could easily be staring down over $1,000 in upfront costs just to make your home livable.
+Fortunately, federal legal protections and an active duty utility deposit waiver are widely available — you just have to understand your rights and know exactly how to ask for them.

 SCRA Utility Protections

-Before you worry about setting up new services, you need to cleanly sever ties with your old ones.
-Under the Servicemembers Civil Relief Act (SCRA), military personnel possess powerful legal protections regarding contracts.
-If you receive PCS orders or deploy for 90 days or more, you have the federal right to terminate telecommunications, internet, and television contracts without facing costly early termination fees.
+Before you begin worrying about setting up new services in a different state, you must know how to cancel utilities after moving to cleanly and legally sever ties with your current providers.
+Under the Servicemembers Civil Relief Act (SCRA), military personnel possess powerful, federally backed legal protections regarding binding contracts.
+If you receive official PCS orders or are scheduled to deploy for 90 days or more, your SCRA utility protections grant you the legal right to terminate telecommunications, internet, and television contracts without facing costly early termination fees.

-To exercise your SCRA utility protection, you must provide written notice to your service provider along with a copy of your military orders.
-Do not let a customer service representative tell you otherwise — this is a federal law designed specifically to prevent you from being financially penalized for answering the call of duty.
+To exercise your SCRA rights effectively, you must provide formal written notice to your service provider along with a physical or digital copy of your military orders.
+Do not let an uninformed customer service representative tell you otherwise — this is a strict federal law designed specifically to prevent you from being financially penalized for answering the call of duty.
+Escalate the call to a retention specialist or a supervisor if the frontline representative pushes back.

 Understanding the Deposit Waiver Benefit

-Many energy and water companies recognize the frequent, unavoidable moves required by military service.
-To support service members, they will happily waive credit checks or upfront security deposits for active duty personnel and veterans.
-This policy acknowledges that a lack of local credit history in a new state does not mean you are financially irresponsible.
-Securing this military move utility transfer waiver keeps crucial cash in your pocket when transition expenses are piling up.
+Many prominent energy and water companies recognize the frequent, unavoidable geographic moves required by military service.
+To support service members, they will happily waive mandatory credit checks or high upfront security deposits for active duty personnel and honorably discharged veterans.
+This internal policy acknowledges that a lack of local credit history in a brand new state does not indicate that you are financially irresponsible.
+Securing this waiver keeps crucial, liquid cash in your checking account when transition expenses are piling up from every direction.

 The “Script” for Success

-When you call to set up your service, do not wait for the representative to offer a military discount.
-Companies rarely advertise these waivers openly.
-Be proactive and polite, and use this exact script to clearly state your request:
+When you call to establish your new service, do not sit silently and wait for the representative to offer a military discount.
+Energy providers and local municipalities rarely advertise these specific waivers openly on their homepages.
+Be proactive, polite, and confident.
+Use this exact script to clearly state your request and take control of the conversation:

 “I am an active duty service member/veteran moving under orders.
 Do you offer a waiver for the security deposit or credit check for military personnel?”